 Samuel Keating, baker, son of farmer Samuel Keating and Margaret of Ballyhay:

 Samuel and Margaret's son, Samuel Keating Junior, married Agnes Jamieson (various spellings) of Newtownards in Carrowdore Presbyterian Church on June 26th 1856.
-Agnes' parents were Robert and Elizabeth Jamieson of Ballyhay.
+Agnes' parents were Robert and Veronica Jamieson of Ballyhay.

 Samuel Keating was farming in Ballyhay at the time of the wedding, and the witnesses were James Jameson and William Keating, possible brothers of the bride and groom.